FAForever/server/README.md

     sudo pip3 install -r requirements.txt

+Also install PySide, either from source using pip

-Also install PySide
+    sudo pip3 install PySide

+or use the prebuilt wheel distributed by FAF, for use on travis-ci:

     sudo pip3 install PySide --no-index --find-links=http://content.dev.faforever.com/wheel/

-And run the `pyside_postinstall.py` script
+If you installed using the wheel, also run the `pyside_postinstall.py` script

     sudo python3 /usr/local/bin/pyside_postinstall.py -install